xugengyu/skills-github-pages/notes/machine_learning/subpages/diffusion_models.md

 A diffusion model model maps input data an into to a latent space using a fixed ***Markov Chain***.

 > A Markov chain is a process in which the probability of each event only depends on the state attained in the previous event.
-We can model a Markov chain with a set of states and a transition matrix that defines the propabailities of moving from one state to all other states.
+We can model a Markov chain with a set of states and a transition matrix that defines the probabilities of moving from one state to all other states.

 The Markov chain gradually adds noise to the input data to obtain ...